This is the multi-page printable view of this section. Click here to print.

 Integration of a full metrics pipeline into your Kubernetes implementation is outside the scope of Kubernetes documentation because of the very wide scope of possible solutions.

 The choice of monitoring platform depends heavily on your needs, budget, and technical resources.
 Kubernetes does not recommend any specific metrics pipeline; many options are available.
-Your monitoring system should be capable of handling the OpenMetrics metrics transmission standard, and needs to chosen to best fit in to your overall design and deployment of your infrastructure platform.
+Your monitoring system should be capable of handling the OpenMetrics metrics transmission standard and needs to be chosen to best fit into your overall design and deployment of your infrastructure platform.

 What's next